Politics

 Director of the Russia Program at the George Washington University

-But can such diplomacy be effective in producing lasting results?
+But can such diplomacy produce lasting results?

 Source: United States Department of Justice, December 2023

-Russia’s Weak Institutional Presence in Washington
+Russia’s weak institutional presence in Washington

 Lessons from Bush and Putin